learn-co-curriculum/phase-3-reading-error-messages/README.md

 <video controls width="100%">
   <source src="http://flatiron-videos.s3.amazonaws.com/ironboard/ruby/ruby-lecture-reading-error-messages/ruby-lecture-reading-error-messages.mp4" type="video/mp4" >
-    Your browser does not support the video tag.
-We recommend using Chrome
+    This video is best enjoyed on Learn.co.
 </video>

 ## Lab

 Fork and clone this lab.
-Fix the errors in all the files in libs and make sure your test suite is passing by running `rspec`.
+Fix the errors in all the files in libs and make sure your test suite is passing by running `learn`.

 Commit your working code and create a pull request.

 ## Summary

+Errors in programs are totally normal.
+In movies and stuff it seems like it's all choreographed to techno and perfect, but in real life, it's mostly debugging and fixing errors.

+<iframe src="https://vine.co/v/hPXTA6l9AqQ/embed/simple" width="600" height="600" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

 Error messages have 3 parts: